udacity/nd0821-c2-build-model-workflow-starter/README.md

 ### Optimize hyperparameters
 Re-run the entire pipeline varying the hyperparameters of the Random Forest model.
-This can be accomplished easily by exploiting the Hydra configuration system:
+This can be accomplished easily by exploiting the Hydra configuration system.
+Use the multi-run feature (adding the `-m` option at the end of the `hydra_options` specification), and try setting the parameter `modeling.max_tfidf_features` to 10, 15 and 30, and the `modeling.random_forest.max_features` to 0.1, 0.33, 0.5, 0.75, 1.

+HINT: if you don't remember the hydra syntax, you can take inspiration from this is example, where we vary two other parameters (this is NOT the solution to this step):
 ```bash
 > mlflow run . \
   -P steps=train_random_forest \
   -P hydra_options="modeling.random_forest.max_depth=10,50,100 modeling.random_forest.n_estimators=100,200,500 -m"
 ```
+you can change this command line to accomplish your task.

-Look at the Hydra documentation for even more ways to do hyperparameters optimization.
+While running this simple experimentation is enough to complete this project, you can also explore more and see if you can improve the performance.
+You can also look at the Hydra documentation for even more ways to do hyperparameters optimization.
 Hydra is very powerful, and allows even to use things like Bayesian optimization without any change to the pipeline itself.

 ### Select the best model
 Go to W&B and select the best performing model.
+We are going to consider the Mean Absolute Error as our target metric, so we are going to choose the model with the lowest MAE.

 ![wandb](images/wandb_select_best.gif "wandb")